 - Place 1 tablespoon chicken mixture in the center of one wrapper.
 (Until ready to use, keep remaining wrappers covered with a damp towel to prevent them from drying out.)
 Moisten entire edge with egg.
 Fold wrapper over filling to form a semicircle.
 Press edges firmly to seal, pleating the front side to form several folds.

 - Holding sealed edges, stand each dumpling on an even surface; press to flatten bottom.
 Curve ends to form a crescent shape.
 Repeat with remaining wrappers and filling.

 - Working in batches, arrange pot stickers in a single layer on a large greased steamer basket rack; place in a Dutch oven over 1 in. of water.
-Bring to a boil; cover and steam for 5-7 minutes or until filling juices run clear.
+Bring to a boil; cover and steam until filling juices run clear, 5-7 minutes.
 Repeat with remaining pot stickers.

 Freeze option: Cover and freeze uncooked pot stickers in a single layer on waxed paper-lined sheets until firm.
 Transfer to resealable freezer containers; return to freezer.
 To use, steam as directed until heated through and juices run clear.

 Nutrition Facts1 pot sticker with 1 tsp. sauce: 43 calories, 1g fat (0 saturated fat), 11mg cholesterol, 374mg sodium, 5g carbohydrate (0 sugars, 0 fiber), 3g protein.